Creative Design Industries

 You will be assessed for each module of study through a variety of assessment methods including practical projects, written essays and presentations.
 The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
 For each module you will receive ‘formative’ assessment and feedback from your tutor on the assignment work you are working on.
 There is a formal or ‘summative’ assessment at the end of each module.
 The grades from formal assessments count towards your module mark.
 Most modules count for 15 academic credits although some, such as Experimental Project 1 in the first year, are double weighted and count for 30 credits.
 Each credit equates to the total of 2 teaching, learning and assessment hours.
 Total study time includes scheduled teaching, independent study, and assessment activity.
 Full-time students take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
 All students take a total of 120 credits per level and 240 credits for the foundation degree as a whole.
 Your overall grade for the course is based on the marks obtained for modules taken at level 5.

 Typical entry requirements are 48 UCAS tariff points from two A levels or equivalent, BTEC Level 3 Diplomas, Access to HE Diploma, International Baccalaureate (with at least 24 points achieved), UCAS tariff points from Scottish Highers or Advanced Highers, UCAS tariff points from the Irish Leaving Certificate and Welsh Baccalaureate are generally accepted.
+GCSE Maths and English at grade 4 or above (or equivalent) are highly desirable.
 In some circumstances, applicants may be considered on the basis of a creative portfolio where they do not meet these entry criteria in full.
-Grade 4 (C) in GCSE English and GCSE Maths (or equivalent) are highly desirable.
-Applicants will be invited to attend an admission interview before an offer is made and will be advised of the criteria in advance.
+Applicants will be invited to attend an admission interview and will be advised of the criteria in advance.
 We welcome applications from mature students (aged 21 and over as of 1st September in the academic year of admission) and do not necessarily require the same academic qualifications as school leaving applicants.
-Please email email@example.com to find out more.
-International applicants will be required to evidence English language skills - this could be an IELTS score of 7.0, with a minimum score of 6.5 in each component, a grade 4 in GCSE English (or equivalent), or having recently completed a Level 3 qualification taught and assessed in the English language.
-For more information, please get in touch.
+Please email firstname.lastname@example.org to find out more.
+International applicants will be required to evidence English language skills - this could be an IELTS score of 6.0, with a minimum score of 5.5 in each component, a grade 4 in GCSE English (or equivalent), or having recently completed a Level 3 qualification taught and assessed in the English language.
+For more information, please email email@example.com.

 An understanding of the creative industries and a desire to produce original and innovative outcomes using traditional and digital methods.